UVic's new CARSA facility, with the first phase scheduled for completion in spring 2015, will be a world-class venue.

 State-of-the-art space for all

 It will also house offices, labs and a machine shop for UVic's CanAssist, which is unique to North America in being a university organization which develops and delivers customized technologies, programs and services that improve the quality of life of people living with disabilities.

 Upon completion of the new centre, UVic’s School for Exercise Science, Physical and Health Education will benefit from a repurposing of the vacated space in the McKinnon building in order to bring the school's programs and faculty together under one roof.
 As well, students, faculty and researchers will benefit from primary access to the new state-of-the-art facilities within CARSA.
-It will also serve as an integral part of the proposed UVic High Performance Rugby Academy.

 When future phases of the project are complete, CARSA will also feature a new aquatic facility with a 50m training pool.